predix-ui/predix-ui/_pages/design/components/buttons.md

 </div>

 # Button Groups (Toggle buttons)
-Button groups should be used to set similar actions close together.
-They allow users to make single or multiple selection from a limited number of options.
+Button groups allow to toggle between similar actions and place them close together.
+Button groups allow for single or multiple selection from a limited number of options.

+When used in multi selection mode, the button group serves as a filter to display multiple options.

 <catalog-picture img-src="../../img/guidelines/design/components/buttons/button-groups" img-alt="Button groups" caption="Button Groups"></catalog-picture>